DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/06-trees/homework.md

 * Try different values of this parameter from 10 to 200 with step 10
 * Set `random_state` to `1`
+* Evaluate the model on the validation dataset

 After which value of `n_estimators` does RMSE stop improving?